cncf/glossary/content/en/ebpf.md

 ## What it is

-eBPF, or extended Berkeley Packet Filter, is a technology that allows applications to run within the kernel of a Linux system without changing the kernel source code or load Linux kernel modules.
+eBPF, or extended Berkeley Packet Filter, is a technology that allows small, sandboxed programs or scripts to be run in the kernel space of a Linux system without having to change the kernel's source code or load Linux kernel modules.

 A Linux system has two spaces: the kernel and the user space.
 The kernel represents the operating system's core and is the only part with unlimited access to the hardware.